edwardryeung/helloworld/README.md

 Hello World!

-the file can be edited directly from github site
+The file can be edited directly from github site.